At Clannad, we encourage a strong emphasis on nurturing relationships and making mental health accessible for all in the community.

 In her private practice, she has experience working with individuals across the lifespan.
 She believes that healing occurs in relationship and in the supportive networks that we have, or create, and therefore sees her work through an attachment and relational lens.
 Whether it’s anxiety, depression, grief and loss or trauma, Sybil believes that creating a warm, safe environment and relationship is the starting point for being able to address these concerns and move towards meaningful change in our lives.

 Sybil is trained to offer several modalities within the context of a “person first” counselling relationship, such as EMDR, Somatic Experiencing, Trauma Focused Cognitive Behaviour Therapy (TF-CBT, for adults and children) and Emotionally Focused Therapy (EFT).

-“Sybil’s collaborative nature will ensure that together, you will nd your best path forward.”
+“Sybil’s collaborative nature will ensure that together, you will find your best path forward.”